TCupolo/accessEQ/README.md

 This feature is designed to highlight speech content in the presence of non-speech content.
 For example, when listening to music, the vocals are highlighted.

-### Master Volume
+### Loudness EQ (Master Volume)

 This simple control is included to facilitate normalizing volume.
-After all the effects are applied to taste, a round of simple wet/dry testing, while adjusting the master volume, allows the overall loudness to remain percepturally the same.
+After all the effects are applied to taste, a round of simple wet/dry testing, while adjusting the master volume, allows the wet loudness to match the dry loudness.

 ## FUTURE IMPROVEMENTS

- Generally, Matlab comes out with bi-annual updates that are indicated by the year and an A or B extension For example, 2024A indicates the first release of 2024.
+ Generally, Matlab comes out with bi-annual updates that are indicated by the year and an A or B extension.
+For example, 2024A indicates the first release of 2024.
 These releases usually include new audio features.

  My updates will track with Matlab updates and use the same release versioning scheme.
+See "Introduction to accessEQ" for a detailed Roadmap.